 Calibration can be like trying to solve a puzzle.
 It requires creative thought and a real understanding of why the model is behaving like it is.

 The first step in AQUATOX model calibration is often to ensure that the food-web is stable and matches current conditions.
 This might be quantitative if biomass data exists for a site or it might be qualitative.
-For example, if the user knows that largemouth bass exist at the modeled site but this category does not persist in model results then some type of respecification of the trophic interactions (or the lower portions of the food-web) will be required.
+For example, if the user knows that largemouth bass exist at the modeled site but this category does not persist in model results then a re-specification of the trophic interactions (or the lower portions of the food-web) will be required.
 Once the food-web is stable and reasonable, then calibration to organic toxicant data can be undertaken.

 The user should start by trying to specify all of the important components of the food-web simultaneously.
 Calibrating the primary producers alone might be misleading as this model would not include grazing pressures from higher in the food web.
 Next, produce a plot of all the plants and animals and ensure that there are no inappropriate crashes or expansions of biomass beyond what would be supported by observed data or, lacking that, common sense.